mtimmin65/Engineering_4_Notebook/README.md

         led.value = False  #if its not then the led is off
   ```
 ### Reflection
+adding the led was similar to the other assignment make it turn on when a value happens.
 ## Crash_avoidance_3

 ### Assignment discription
+adding on a display that prints values
 ### Evidence
 ![Picture Name Here](images/maxcrash3.gif)
 ### Wiring